 The giraffe is the world’s tallest land mammal.
 It’s most distinctive for its long legs and neck.
 Giraffes possess a brown mane, and a triangular shaped head topped with two hairy horns.
 For a mature giraffe, the legs are about 6 feet in length, as is the neck as well.
 The male is both taller and heavier than the female.
 According to the National Geographic Society, from head to toe, the height of a mature giraffe typically ranges from 14 to 19 feet.
 Its skin coat has brown patches stained with black, and separated by a beige coloration, and patterns and colorations vary by geographic region.
 A mature giraffe weighs from 1,750 to 2,800 pounds, and they have an average lifespan of 25 years.
 Both sexes have skin-covered knobs, called ossicones, on the top of their heads.
 Female ossicones are smaller and have a small tuft of fur on top while male ossicones are bald on the top.
 These knobs are used to protect the head when males fight, which involves swinging their necks at each other in a show of strength called necking.
 They have a unique way of walking moving both legs on one side of their body and then both legs on the other side.
 Although Giraffes run in a similar style to other mammals, swinging their rear legs and front legs in unison.
 They can reach 55 kilometers per hour (35 miles per hour) at full speed, but only can sustain such in brief spurts.

 The giraffe is a herbivorous browser, meaning it consumes bushy and woody plants.
 According to Giraffe Conservation Foundation, (GCF) the giraffe can adapt its diet depending on the plant or tree species available in each region.
+The favorite food of giraffes is the leaves from acacia tree species.
 Spending most of the day eating, giraffe consumes over 100 pounds (45 kilograms) predominantly feeding on the leaves and buds of trees and shrubs.
 In arid grasslands, the giraffes there eat Acacia leaves and shoots.
 They also may eat vines, herbs, flowers and fruits, especially in the rainy seasons.
 Grass in low quantities also forms part of the giraffe’s diet.
 To feed, the giraffe uses its tough, dexterous long tongue and lips, in order to pluck leaves and shoots, even from the thorniest of plants.
 Males can feed on foliage higher up than females due to their greater heights.
 Although herbivore, giraffes has been documented licking dried meat off bones of a carcass.

 The giraffe is native to many African countries, including Kenya, Cameroon, Chad, Niger, Uganda, Namibia, Botswana, Zimbabwe, Zambia, Tanzania, Angola, and South Africa.
 Wild grassland plains, woodlands and the savanna are the most common habitats for giraffes in those countries.
 According to GCF data, globally there are less than 80,000 giraffes remaining, essentially halved from the figures in 1999 when the International Union for Conservation of Nature (IUCN) estimated their numbers to stand at over 140,000.
 The decline in Giraffe numbers has been caused by poaching, human population growth resulting in forest loss, urban encroachment, and loss of habitat to fragmentation and degradation.